SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/New-AzureRmCdnProfile.md

 ```

 ### -ResourceGroupName
-Resource group name of the profile
+Resource group the profile will be created in.

 ```yaml
 Type: String